almet/notmyidea/content/dev/carto-forms.rst

    (list of fields (i.e. tags) to be filled + description + type of the information) ;
 2. In situ, users fill the form fields with what they see.
-Geo fields can be prepopulated using device geolocation ;
+Geo fields can be pre-populated using device geolocation ;
 3. At the end of the day, we can see a map with all user contributions seized through this particular form ;
 4. If relevant, a script could eventually import the resulting dataset and